kirvlasov/Cheat-sheets/AWS.md

 ## S3
-- Deletion of versioned file is **creation** of _Deletion marker_.
+- Deletion of versioned file is **creation** of _Delete marker_.
 This way, in some cases this marker acts as a matter of presence.
 E.g. recovering deleted file with enabled _MFA Delete_ requires MFA confirmation.
-Because you are trying to **remove** the Deletion marker.
+Because you are trying to **remove** the Delete marker.
 - Cross-region replication is limited to one hop. **A** -> **B**, **B** -> **C**, but not **A** -> **B** -> **C**!

 ## Gotchas